 If you don’t have tea tree oil, there are others you can use.
 You can also add a few drops to boost your mold spray’s power.

 Oregano oil is an incredibly potent essential oil that can help sanitize your home.
-It may have anti-mold properties and studies have shown it can help kill some bacterias and viruses (source, source).
-Oregano oil is very “hot,” which means it can burn if topically applied undiluted.
+It may have anti-mold properties and studies have shown it can help eliminate germs.
+1 Oregano oil is very “hot,” which means it can burn if topically applied undiluted.
 I personally wouldn’t use more than a few drops to avoid potential problems with breathing in sprayed oregano oil!

-Cinnamon oil may be particularly effective at combating mold (source).
-Again, it’s very potent so be careful!
+Cinnamon oil may be effective at combating mold2 Again, it’s very potent so be careful!

-Clove oil is another powerful oil that may kill mold, including the famous black mold (source).
-That having been said, if you have a black mold problem you really should call processionals!
+Clove oil is another powerful oil that may help with mold problems.
+3 Just remember, if you have a black mold problem you really should call processionals!